Kobe Bryant: Scoring records and playoff upsets (2004–2007)

 Bryant was closely scrutinized and criticized during the 2004–05 season with his reputation badly damaged from all that had happened over the previous year.
 A particularly damaging salvo came when Jackson wrote The Last Season: A Team in Search of Its Soul.
 The book detailed the events of the Lakers' tumultuous 2003–04 season and has several criticisms of Bryant.
-In the book, Jackson called Bryant "un-coachable".
+In the book, Jackson called Bryant "un-coachable."
 Midway through the season, Tomjanovich suddenly resigned as Lakers coach, citing the recurrence of health problems and exhaustion.
-Without Tomjanovich, stewardship of the remainder of the Lakers' season fell to career assistant coach Frank Hamblen.
+Without him, stewardship of the remainder of the Lakers' season fell to career assistant coach Frank Hamblen.
 Bryant was the league's second-leading scorer at 27.6 points per game, but he was surrounded by a subpar supporting cast, and the Lakers went 34–48 and missed the playoffs for the first time in over a decade.
-The year signified a drop in Bryant's overall status in the NBA, as he did not make the NBA All-Defensive Team and was also demoted to the All-NBA Third Team.
+The year signified a drop in his overall status in the NBA, as Bryant did not make the NBA All-Defensive Team and was also demoted to the All-NBA Third Team.
 During the season, Bryant also engaged in public feuds with Malone and Ray Allen.

 The 2005–06 season marked a crossroads in Bryant's basketball career.
 Despite past differences with Bryant, Jackson returned to coach the Lakers.
-Bryant endorsed the move, and by all appearances, the two men worked together well the second time around, leading the Lakers back into the playoffs.
-Bryant's individual scoring accomplishments posted resulted in the finest statistical season of his career.
+Bryant endorsed the move, and by all appearances, they worked well together the second time around, leading the Lakers back into the playoffs.
+Bryant's individual scoring accomplishments resulted in the finest statistical season of his career.
 On December 20, 2005, Bryant scored 62 points in three quarters against the Dallas Mavericks.
-Entering the fourth quarter, Bryant outscored the entire Mavericks team 62–61, the only time a player has done this through three quarters since the introduction of the shot clock.
+Entering the fourth quarter, he had personally outscored the entire Mavericks team 62–61, the only time a player has done this through three quarters since the introduction of the shot clock.
 When the Lakers faced the Miami Heat on January 16, 2006, Bryant and Shaquille O'Neal made headlines by engaging in handshakes and hugs before the game, signifying a change in the feud that had festered between them.
 A month later, at the 2006 NBA All-Star Game, the two were seen laughing together.